dricard/dolog/README.md

 #### License

-On the Map is Copyright © 2017 Denis Ricard.
+Dolog is Copyright © 2017 Denis Ricard.
 It is free software, and may be redistributed under the terms specified in the LICENSE file.

 #### About